appvia/terranetes/docs/reference/policies.terraform.appvia.io.md

 </div>

 <div class="property-description">
-<p>Defaults provides the default variables to inject into the configurations</p>
+<p>Defaults provides the ability to target specific terraform module based on namespace or resource labels and automatically inject variables into the configurations.</p>

 </div>